What is suicide?

 - People with long-term pain, or a disabling or terminal illness

-- People who are prone to violent or impulsive behavior
+- People who are inclined to violent or impulsive behavior

-- People who have recently been released from a psychiatric hospitalization (This often is a very frightening period of transition.)
+- People who have recently been released from a psychiatric hospitalization, , which is often a very frightening period of transition.